 This is because men in particular, want to look more refreshed, but not different.
 For example, when performing eyelid surgery on men, the amount of skin removed is often less than the amount of skin we remove in women.
 This is because a little bit of extra loose skin on the upper eyelid helps preserve a more masculine appearance.
 When we do eyebrow lifting in men, we do not lift the brow too high because a lower and straighter brow is seen as more masculine than the high arching brows of women.

 Rhinoplasty, or nose reshaping, is another procedure that is modified in men.
 We tend to keep a stronger, larger nose on the male face.
 If we were to perform male rhinoplasty the same way we perform female rhinoplasty, the result may be a nose that is too small for the male face.

 Basically, if we are performing cosmetic procedures on a man who desires to preserve his masculine features, the surgeon needs to be aware of the normal male anatomy and preserve these masculine features.

 Of course, if the purpose of the man’s surgical procedure is to create a more feminine appearance, then we would perform the procedure in a manner more common in our female patients.

 Other Considerations for Male Plastic Surgery

-Aside from modifications in the surgical technique to preserve a masculine appearance, other considerations for plastic surgery in men include:
+Aside from modifications in the surgical technique to preserve a masculine appearance, job related reasons other considerations for plastic surgery in men include:

 - Incision placement